Your Quick Guide to Salesforce Knowledge

 Apart from default visibility, data categories access can be controlled via profiles and permission sets to ensure users only see knowledge content relevant to them.

-If we go to Setup – Profiles and open any profile, we’ll find Data Category Visibility settings specific for this profile.
+Go to Setup → Profiles and open any profile → find Data Category Visibility settings specific to this profile.
 The settings define which articles from which data categories users should or should not see.

 Standard Salesforce Knowledge Sharing